-The intention of this blog is to be an accompaniment to the site, Collected Sounds.
-Collected Sounds is a website dedicated to woman in music though it has somewhat shifted focus to include male artists.
+Collected Sounds is a website dedicated to women in music though it has somewhat shifted focus to include male artists.
 As of June of 2008 this blog is taking over as a replacement for the website.
-All info on the website (proper) will eventually be moved to this location.
-This will make it easier to find things, instead of searching 3 sites, you will just search here.

-This blog will focus on mainly independent musicians, mostly female musicians, singer songwriters, in the genres of folk, pop, rock, alternative and more.
+This blog will focuses on mainly independent musicians, mostly female musicians, singer songwriters, in the genres of folk, pop, rock, alternative and more.

 Why the name”Collected Sounds”?